-The tax charge for the period is recognised in the income statement, the statement of comprehensive income or directly in equity according to the accounting treatment of the related transaction.
+The tax charge for the year is recognised in the income statement, the statement of comprehensive income or directly in equity according to the accounting treatment of the related transaction.
 Current tax assets and liabilities are measured at the amounts expected to be recovered from or paid to the tax authorities.
 The tax rates and tax laws used to compute the amounts are those that have been enacted or substantively enacted by the reporting date.

-The calculation of the total tax charge involves a degree of estimation and judgement, and management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation and establishes positions where appropriate on the basis of amounts expected to be paid to the tax authorities.
+The calculation of the total tax charge is the best estimate expected to become payable, and management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation and establishes positions where appropriate on the basis of amounts expected to be paid to the tax authorities.